Embracing data-informed decision making

 At Montgomery County Community College, data brings departments together to gain insights.

-- Montgomery County Community College now measures all of its programs with shared data and metrics
+- Montgomery County Community College now measures all of its programmes with shared data and metrics

 - Having a culture around metrics is helping departments learn from each other

 - Leaders can make more insightful, data-informed decisions

 I think some of our biggest priorities at our institution, honestly, are adapting to some of the changes that are happening around us.
 Change is happening all over in higher education right now.

 Technology is helping us deal with change in so many facets.
 We are very data informed.
 We don't like the phrase data-driven, because data doesn't really drive anything.
 It's the information that we need in order to make better decisions in what we're doing.
 We want to be informed in our decision-making process.